Abhilekhgautam/Your-First-Game-in-CPP/src/chapter_4/README.md

 I grasp this as, if there is motion just multiply the speed by fElapsedTime and you should be fine.

-## The Player Doenot Move Now
+## The Player Doesnot Move Now

 No worries, we have set `fPlayerVel = 0.5` and the value of `fElapsedTime` is even smaller, so their product would be even smaller.

-To solve this simply increase the player's velocity You just need to update the value of `fPlayerVel`.
+To solve this simply increase the player's velocity.
+You just need to update the value of `fPlayerVel`.

 ```cpp